History of Belfast: Third Home Rule Bill, World War, and partition 1912–1921

 Ulster Volunteer Force parading through Belfast.
 1914.

 In 1914, after failing to pass an amendment to the Third Home Rule Bill a year earlier, Asquith attempted to avoid civil war in Ireland by introducing several measures proposing that island be partitioned.
 Unionists demanded that the six north-eastern counties of Ireland (four of which had Protestant majorities) be excluded from Home Rule.
 The idea was suggested that any county wanting to opt-out of Home Rule might do so for a period of six years.
 To this, Edward Carson retorted "we do not want a sentence of death with a stay of execution of six years!"
 He would go on to challenge the British Government in Westminster on implementing Home Rule in Ulster, after which Carson left for Belfast to set up a provisional government.
 Fearing that the UVF would seize control of the province, Asquith had Winston Churchill order a naval cordon in the Irish Sea.
 A flotilla set sail and troops were dispatched from all over Ireland into Ulster to prevent an uprising.
 Sixty cavalry officers from the Curragh base in County Kildare refused to obey the orders, saying they would prefer to be dismissed than lead their men against Ulster loyalists.
 Their commanding officer assured them in writing that they would not move against the loyalists militarily, for which he was dismissed by Asquith.
 The delay alerted the UVF, who quietly moved their headquarters to the heavily sandbagged home of James Craig, called "Craigavon", in east Belfast.

 King George V decorating a soldier in 1918.

 In April 1914, a shipment of 24,000 rifles with five million rounds of ammunition, or 216 tonnes, arrived in Ireland.
 The arms had been smuggled from Germany, transferred to a smaller vessel in Wexford and transported up the coast to Ulster.
 The shipment went undetected, as the authorities were distracted by a decoy ship in Belfast Lough, which allowed the real vessel to be unloaded near Larne and the arms to be dropped for collection throughout the area.
 Alarmed by the events up north, the almost-defunct Irish Republican Brotherhood was revitalised and, as a direct response to the actions of the UVF, a new generation of Republicans joined the IRB's ranks.
 John Redmond suspected that the Irish Volunteers were secretly being controlled by the IRB from within and moved to take over the militia, but failed.
 Observing the success of the UVF in arming, the Irish Volunteers also contacted gun manufacturers in Germany to purchase arms.
-King George V, fearing civil war, became involved and sponsored peace talks in Ulster, which eventually broke down.
+George V, fearing civil war, became involved and sponsored peace talks in Ulster, which eventually broke down.
 Edward Carson believed that war was inevitable, saying "we shall have once more to assert the manhood of our race."